Skip to main content

 });

-You can update which translations store is displayed by calling the SuperTokens.changeLanguage.
+You can update which translations store displays by calling the SuperTokens.changeLanguage.

 import SuperTokens from "supertokens-auth-react";